 All through time, there have been agencies, or at least the teams within them, that take advantage of their clients.
 Let's not suggest this is a common issue but it's certainly one that finds its way into many situations in the process of delivering to consumers.
 And, accountability is hard to come by because of how projects are scoped and what the realistic amount of time should be to deliver a project.
 In many cases, Agencies may pad budgets to handle expected Client delays.
 It's an innocent effort borne from years of Client interaction, but, it's still abuse in our minds.
 In today's era, despite the proliferation of internet reviews and open access to information, it can be difficult to spot - in fact, you might even be happening to you right now.
 In order to help you, we have developed this list of what we have seen as potential areas of abuse - spot it and keep your project squarely on track.

 A good agency will deliver a solid analytics strategy and follow it up with action.
-A bad agency will either have not mention analytics at all, or will compile the bare minimum data without any action.
+A bad agency will either have not mention analytics at all or will compile the bare minimum data without any action.
 Worse, some agencies will provide recommendations that go against the data or are built on unsound data.
 This means one of two things, either they analyzed the data and didn’t understand that, or they went against it on purpose to pursue their own interests.
 In either case, this is an agency to be avoided.

-Outsourcing is a not necessarily a bad thing - it depends how you implement it.
+Outsourcing is a not necessarily a bad thing - it depends on how you implement it.
 If an agency has a clear strategy where they outsource only specific tasks to professionals, that makes sense.
-What is wrong however, is when agencies ship off 100% of the work, add their markup and leave clients with the bill.
-Some agencies accomplish this by going through a ‘dog and pony show’, where they present their most renowned award winning resources to get the business and then as soon as clients sign the SOW they pull a ‘bait and switch’ and transfer all the work off to outsourced junior resources.
+What is wrong, however, is when agencies ship off 100% of the work, add their markup and leave clients with the bill.
+Some agencies accomplish this by going through a ‘dog and pony show’, where they present their most renowned award-winning resources to get the business and then as soon as clients sign the SOW they pull a ‘bait and switch’ and transfer all the work off to outsourced junior resources.
 Clients should watch out for such outsourcing agencies.

 Charging for absolutely everything

 It is understandable that agency partners want to be paid for their time - nobody likes working for free.
 In days past, it was easy to identify where costs would come from - bullpen studios charged for every mechanical revision made for example.
 And they should have.
 In days past, it took a great deal of effort to make a change to a mechanical.
 However, today, in the digital age, fixes, and updates, and refinements can often be done in minutes.
-In the worst situations, and we've seen it, changes orders are issued for tweaks that an Agency lead knows can be done simply and as show of partnership.
-While we won't say it's wrong to charge, a Client should be on the look out for constant cost adjustments for items that should be easy to handle.
+In the worst situations, and we've seen it, changes orders are issued for tweaks that an Agency lead knows can be done simply and as a show of partnership.
+While we won't say it's wrong to charge, a Client should be on the lookout for constant cost adjustments for items that should be easy to handle.

 Delivering the minimums or delivering late